đŸ‡łđŸ‡± 🇬🇧

 • Children (or grandchildren) receive little loving attention.

-• Children receive belitling condescending or hurtful comments.
+• Children receive belitling, condescending or hurtful comments.

 • Children undergo compulsive control.